riskiwah/istio-mtls/README.md

 - move backend to http for ez debug :))
 - SSLDUMP WILL WORK WHEN DISABLE SERVICE ENTRY AND USED HTTP ENDPOINT FUKKKKK!! >> txtoutputnose.txt

+## BUMP 17-18 APRIL
+- NEW UI --> FIXING IMAGE AND LINE --> CHECK RUN AS DOCKER FIRST
+- NEED TO TRY LOCAL K8S DEV

 ## Some snippet debuging

 echo "`curl --write-out '%{time_total}' --silent --output /dev/null http://example.com`" | tee -a some.txt